Paul1365972/advent-of-code/2024/README.md

 Tried the naive brute force approach for part 2 and checked in the range of 0 to 2^32-1, but after finally analyzing the instructions is became very clear this would never work.

 Also the second problem where I had to ask for help.

+## Day 18

+Part 1: 20 min, Part 2: 5 min

+I very much expected the second problem to be pathfinding with the twist that the map changes every step, but just having to check until a path is blocked was kind of disappointing.